guanchaoguo/AutoPreprocess/README.md

-# FeatureEngine
+# AutoPreprocess
-This is an automated feature engineering tool. lalala
+AutoPreprocess is a automatical tool for the preprocess of data mining or machine learning.